Skip to main content

 4. Are there any side effects related to medications used in MAT?

 Like any medication, those utilized in MAT may have side effects.
-Individuals need to cooperate closely with their treatment provider to supervise for any potential side effects and adapt their treatment plan as required.
+Individuals need to closely coordinate with their treatment provider to monitor for potential side effects and adapt their treatment plan as required.